codefellows-seattle-301d27/13-production-deployment/README.md

     1. Be sure to include how much time you spent on it, and who you worked with.
     1. Briefly reflect on and summarize your process.
 1. When you create the PR, it will have a unique URL.
 Copy this link, share with your partner, and paste it into the assignment submission form in Canvas.
 Both the driver and the navigator will submit the same PR link.
+1. In the comments of your submmission on Canvas, copy and paste the link to your site, deployed on Heroku.

 ## Learning Objectives